-With over 30 years of experience in the field, Dr. Mellow is frequently sought as a commentator on the changing landscape of higher education, strategies for improving the nation’s graduation rate and the important role community colleges play in growing America’s middle class and strengthening the economy.
-She has been extensively quoted in a range of publications, including The New York Times, The Wall Street Journal, Bloomberg Businessweek and The Washington Post and has appeared on national radio and television broadcasts on NPR, MSNBC and PBS.
+She is frequently sought as a commentator on the changing landscape of higher education, strategies for improving the nation’s graduation rate and the important role community colleges play in growing America’s middle class and strengthening the economy.
+She has been extensively quoted in a range of publications, including The New York Times, The Wall Street Journal, and The Washington Post, and has appeared on national radio and television broadcasts on NPR, MSNBC and PBS.

 Dr. Mellow received an A. A. from Jamestown Community College, a B.A. from SUNY Albany, where she graduated Phi Beta Kappa, and her M.A. and Ph.D. in Social Psychology from George Washington University.